enricocid/Music-Player-GO/README.md

 - Minimal code:

 The player is based on nothing and it was written from scratch besides few snippets here and there.
-Used dependencies: sliding up panel by Umano (https://github.com/umano/AndroidSlidingUpPanel), Android Support V4, RecyclerView;
+Used dependencies: sliding up panel by @umano (https://github.com/umano/AndroidSlidingUpPanel), Android Support V4, RecyclerView;

 - Other features: